-Like Resident Evil 7 before it, Resident Evil Village looks to take Capcom’s iconic survival-horror franchise to an even bolder new direction.
-The eighth core installment in the series, Village brings the action to a gothic winter town, complete with werewolves, vampires and what looks like a shocking villainous turn for one of Resident Evil’s most beloved characters.
+Much like Resident Evil 7 before it, Resident Evil Village is looking to take Capcom's iconic survival to an even bolder new direction.
+Village is the eighth core installment in the franchise, bringing the action to a gothic winter town.
+That means werewolves, vampires, and what looks like a a pretty shocking villainous turn for one of Resident Evil's most beloved characters.

-Set to debut on the next-gen PS5 and Xbox Series X consoles in addition to PC, Resident Evil Village has the potential to be the most ambitious entry yet in one of gaming’s most stories series.
-Here’s everything we know so far about Resident Evil Village, including the game’s release date, trailer, cast and possible plot points.
+The game is set to debut on the next-gen PS5 and Xbox Series X consoles, plus the PC, and looks to be the most ambitious entry in the one of gaming's most storied series.
+So here's everything we know about Resident Evil Village so far, including the game's release date, trailer, cast, and possible plot points.

 Resident Evil Village release date